Sustainable Development of Artisanal and Small-Scale Gold Mining in Indonesia (2015-2021)

 Global Opportunities for the Long-Term Development of the ASGM Sector (2018-2022)

 In the Philippines and Mongolia the AGC is working to bring positive changes to the countrys’ artisanal gold sector in innovative ways.
 The project will help the countries to significantly reduce mercury use in ASGM mining and improve the lives of miners, in part by developing responsible gold value chains that provide better incomes and opportunities to miners while incentivizing responsible ASGM production.
 Working with our local and international partners, the AGC will help to develop new financial tools that will allow miners to sell gold more directly to the domestic and international market while capturing a greater share of the value of the gold they produce.
 Increased revenues and state financing programs will allow miners to reinvest some of their profits in their operations and their communities to achieve positive social and environmental change.
 At the same time, the project will help to improve and where necessary, develop policy tools and local capacities to manage mercury use and steer the sector towards greater responsible gold production.
-Finally, we will build on the past success of our pilot mercury-free processing system in Zopal by developing new programs to train miners in mercury-free techniques and supporting the replication of mercury-free systems across the country.
 This project began in 2018.

 Partners: Global Environment Facility (GEF), United Nations Environment, and United Nations Industrial Development Organization (UNIDO).